MINAqwq/MINAqwq/README.md

  ```

 # 🏳️‍🌈 MINA 🏴‍☠️
-MINA is an acronym and stands for "fuck javascript"
+MINA is an acronym and stands for "i don't like javascript"

 its also my name btw